Sean-Toroghi/Deep-learning/Computer Vision.md

 __Some of the operations on tensors__
 - elementwise multiplication of a scalar by tensor x: `x * scakar_value`
-- elementwise addition of a scalar to values in tensor x: `x.add(scalar_value)`
+- element wise addition of a scalar to values in tensor x: `x.add(scalar_value)`
 - reshaping tensor x:`x.view(new_shape)`
 - remove a single dimension of value 1, located in dim position i:`x.squeeze(i)` or `torch.squeeze(x,i)`
 - add a dimension of value 1 to position i: `x.unsqueeze(i)` or `torch.unsqueeze(x,i)`
 - Alternative to `unsqueeze` we can employ `None`.
 Following two codes returns the same dimension (add dim with value 1 to the second position in dim):`x.unsqueeze(1)` and `x[:,None]`
 - Matrix multiplication either by `torch.matmul(x,y)` or `x@y`
 - Concatenation: `torch.cat([x,y], axis = )`.
-Here axis define the dim position at which we want to perform concatenate.
+Here the axis defines the dim position at which we want to concatenate.
 - Get max value in a tensor: `x.max()`
 - Get max value along specific dimension and its index: `max_val, max_index = x.max(dim = 0)` (here along row values)
 - Permute dimension of a tensor: `x.permute(new_dim_position)`
 - __NOTE__ for swapping dimensions, always use `permute`.
 Using `view` for this purpose will cause unforeseen results.
 - Other functions: abs, add, argsort, ceil, floor, sin, cos, tan, cumsum, cumprod, diag, eig, exp, log, log2, log10, mean, median, mode, resize, round, sigmoid, softmax, square, sqrt, svd, and transpose.
-- Get all methods for a toech tensor: `dir(torch.Tensor)`
+- Get all methods for a torch tensor: `dir(torch.Tensor)`

 __Auto gradient parameter__

-Torch tensoro has the ability to compute gradient by specifying `requires_grad = True` when defining the input tensor.
+Torch tensor has the ability to compute gradients by specifying `requires_grad = True` when defining the input tensor.
 Then by calling `output.backward()` function, we get the gradient with respect to input x by calling `x.grad()` function.

-Note that Pytorch is specifically optimized to run on GPu, which gives it an edge compare with computing the same outcome via numpy.
+Note that Pytorch is specifically optimized to run on GPu, which gives it an edge compared with computing the same outcome via numpy.

-# Building a nueral network with PyTorch
+# Building a neural network with PyTorch

 ## Building a simple neural network
 Building a neural network requires to define the following components: